top of page

 Can I Attend Church Even If I Don't Believe in God?

-Short answer: yes!
-Absolutely yes.
+The short answer to whether you can attend church, even if you don't believe is: YES!
+In fact, any good church should be more than happy to welcome you.
 But, you're probably looking for something deeper than that.
 What makes you ask the question?
 Maybe you're curious about faith but not sure what you believe.
 Maybe someone you love goes to church and you want to understand their world a little better.
-Maybe life has handed you something hard recently and you're grasping for something solid to hold onto.
-Maybe you just drove past a church on a Sunday morning and wondered, for the first time i
+Maybe life has handed you something hard recently and you're grasping for s

 Can I Be a Christian and Not Attend Church?